2026 United States House of Representatives elections in Texas: District 13

-The 13th district encompasses most of the Texas Panhandle, containing the cities of Amarillo, Gainesville and Wichita Falls, as well as northern Denton County.
+The new 13th district encompasses most of the Texas Panhandle and the western part of the Texoma region, containing the cities of Amarillo and Wichita Falls, as well as the college town of Denton in Denton County.
 The incumbent is Republican Ronny Jackson, who was re-elected unopposed in 2024.
+Donald Trump won 72.5% of the vote and Ted Cruz 70.3% in this district.